shefing/mockit/README.md

 - The extension provides an API preview that shows all captured API paths for the selected recording.
 - It displays the number of times each path has been replayed in the current session.
+- The API preview updates in real-time during recording.
 - Click on an API path to view and edit its details, including the response body.
 - Make changes to the response body and click "Save Changes" to update the recording.
+- You can rename recordings by selecting a recording and clicking the 'Rename' option in the File menu.
+- You can duplicate recordings by selecting a recording and clicking the 'Duplicate' option in the File menu.

 ### Dark Mode